au-nlp/project-milestone-p2-group-3/README.md

   - `condition_browse_module_clean`
   - `intervention_browse_module_clean`
   - `brief_summary_clean`
+- The goal is to create a group of topics (any number of topics we discover) and each topic will consists of at most $n$ keywords that describe that topic well.
 - Convert all anchors and features into embedding vectors using the same transformer model and test different feature combinations to determine which configuration results in the most interpretable clusters.

 ### **3. Anchored Topic Modeling**
 - Modify clustering to be *anchor-guided*:
+  - As there will be anchor embeddings as well, it is possible to use them to influence the clustering structure to make it topic-based (like KMeans initial centroids can be these anchor embeddings)
-  - Anchors act as reference points influencing the similarity structure. (e.g. embeddings close to oncology-related anchors are softly pulled into oncology clusters)
+  - Anchors act as reference points influencing the clustering structure. (e.g. embeddings close to oncology-related anchors are softly pulled into oncology clusters)
-- Evaluate and experiment with different implementations such as:
+- Evaluate and experiment with implementations such as:
-  - **Constrained BERTopic** with anchor guidance.
   - **Post-processing of clusters** using nearest anchor similarity.
-  - **Hybrid embedding model** combining text and categorical metadata.
  - Experiment with different clustering algorithms:
  	- KMEANS
 	- KMEDIOID
 	- DBSCAN
   - HDBSCAN

 ### **4. Evaluation**
 - **Intrinsic metrics:**